-German Shepherds are known for their intelligence, alertness, strength and athletic build which is why they are commonly used as police dogs.
-Like Border Collies, these are also herding dogs and were originally bred to herd sheep, thus shep-herd.
-This affectionate breed likes to be around people and tend to get bored after periods of inactivity.
-In the wild, German Shepherds hunt in packs which is why they are prone to separation anxiety.
+German Shepherds are known for their intelligence, alertness, strength, and athletic build, which is why they are commonly used as police dogs.
+Like Border Collies, these were also herding dogs and were initially bred to herd sheep, thus shep-herd.
+This affectionate breed likes to be around people and tends to get bored after periods of inactivity.
+In the wild, German Shepherds hunt in packs, which is why they are prone to separation anxiety.

 When left alone, this vocal breed gets stressed and anxious and will tend to bark, whine and dig holes or even try to escape.
 German Shepherds are high maintenance and require intense commitment.
-Adults can be left alone no more than 6 hours while puppies 5-9 months old can only tolerate 3-4 hours alone.
-2 hours of physical activity plus mental stimulation is ideal.
-30-45 minutes would be the absolute minimum to prevent them from developing destructive behaviour.
+Adults can be left alone for no more than 6 hours, while puppies 5-9 months old can only tolerate 3-4 hours alone.
+Two hours of physical activity plus mental stimulation is ideal.
+30-45 minutes would be the absolute minimum to prevent them from developing destructive behavior.

-You and other family members will be his “pack” and that will mean everything in the world for these dogs so examine your schedules to make sure he doesn’t get left alone for too long.
-When left by itself, they will express their anxiety through barking and destructive behaviour.
+You and other family members will be his “pack,” and that will mean everything in the world for these dogs, so examine your schedules to make sure he doesn’t get left alone for too long.
+When left by itself, they will express their anxiety through barking and destructive behavior.

-Labrador Retrievers are playful, calm, highly intelligent and great with children making it the most popular breed followed by German Shepherd, Golden Retriever and French Bulldog.
+Labrador Retrievers are playful, calm, highly intelligent, and great with children making it the most popular breed, followed by German Shepherds, Golden Retrievers, and French Bulldogs.
 These friendly and social dogs like the company of people and other house pets and are prone to separation anxiety.
 Bred to be working dogs, domesticated Labradors don’t like to stay idle for long periods.

 in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.

-If you’re planning on getting a Labrador Retriever, be prepared to dedicate at least an hour to an hour and a half a day to exercise your pet for the first 7 years of his life up until around 10 years when your Labrador starts to slow down.
-Labradors are energetic dogs but every dog has different levels of energy so a laid-back Lab may need a little less and some may need more so adjust accordingly.
+If you’re planning on getting a Labrador Retriever, be prepared to dedicate at least an hour to an hour and a half a day to exercise your pet for the first seven years of his life up until around ten years when your Labrador starts to slow down.
+Labradors are energetic dogs, but every dog has different levels of energy, so a laid-back Lab may need a little less, and some may need more, so adjust accordingly.
 Puppies 3 months old or younger don’t need to be exercised as much.

 Destructive behavior, barking, self-harm, and other symptoms of anxiety are often the result of not getting enough mental and physical stimulation.

-This cuddly hypoallergenic breed is prone to separation anxiety and they show it mostly through barking, howling, and other common symptoms of stress because they find it difficult to cope being alone.
-If you’re getting a puppy, crate train it while it’s young so it gets used to being in isolation for short periods and try to do it while it’s tired like after a walk so it doesn’t cause a commotion.
+This cuddly hypoallergenic breed is prone to separation anxiety, and they show it mostly through barking, howling, and other common symptoms of stress because they find it difficult to cope with being alone.
+If you’re getting a puppy, crate-train it while it’s young, so it gets used to being in isolation for short periods, and try to do it while it’s tired, like after a walk, so it doesn’t cause a commotion.

 When it comes to intelligent dogs, Poodles rank among the top.
 This breed is extremely smart and highly intuitive – they can easily pick up on body language.
 That being said, they require a peaceful home.
 These sensitive dogs can literally get sick in stressful conditions.